 Several Popes used columns and other decorations to build palaces and villas, and excavations conducted in the 16th century by Pope Paul III uncovered a huge number of artifacts, including a large number of bronze and marble statues.

-Because of this, a museum was created to display all of the artifacts called the “Museo Farnese,” which eventually became the “Farnese Collection” and which was moved to the National Archaeological Museum in Naples.
+Because of this, a museum was created to display all of the artifacts called the “Museo Farnese,” which eventually became the “Farnese Collection” and was moved to the National Archaeological Museum in Naples.

 11. The collection contains some of the most famous Ancient Roman sculptures